 You may participate as a “try out” for a period of two weeks as long as you have had a physical within the previous 6 months clearing you to participate in intercollegiate sport activity.
 After this two-week period, you must have a complete PUAM pre-participation physical exam.

-If you have any significant medical or surgical history (e.g., heart murmur, dizziness, notes from musculoskeletal evaluation, operative/surgical notes, MRI, x-ray or other test reports), you must upload records to MyUHS before arriving on campus, and bring a copy to your pre-participation physical exam.
+If you have any significant medical or surgical history (e.g., heart murmur, dizziness, notes from musculoskeletal evaluation, operative/surgical notes, MRI, x-ray or other test reports), you must upload records to MyUHS before arriving on campus.
 We may require copies of surgical consultations and diagnostic test results for clearance.

 First year student-athletes